Rattanakosin Kingdom (1782–1932): British Empire

-Early Contacts: 1822–1855
+Early contacts

+In 1785, the Sultan of Kedah ceded Penang Island to the British East India Company in exchange for British military protection against Siam.
+Kedah had stopped sending tribute to the Siamese court since the dissolution of the Ayutthaya Kingdom in 1767.
+Following the ascension of the Chakri dynasty, Siam demanded the resumption of tributary missions from the Sultanate of Kedah.
+When the Siamese army was at the doorstep of Kedah, the British refused to assist the Kedah Sultanate, arguing that the treaty made with the Sultan was between the Sultan and Francis Light, not the East India Company.
+The Kedah Sultanate attempted to retake Penang but failed, resulting in the official handover of Penang to the British in 1791.
+In 1800, Seberang Perai (Province Wellesley) was ceded to Britain.
+The French Revolutionary Wars and Napoleonic Wars delayed official British contact with Siam for another twenty years.

 In 1821, Marquess of Hastings the Governor-General of India sent John Crawfurd to Siam.
 Also in 1821, Phraya Nakhon Noi the "Raja of Ligor" invaded and occupied the sultanate of Kedah resulting in Sultan Ahmad Tajuddin Halim Shah taking refuge in the British-held Penang.
 The British at Penang were concerning about Siamese presence in Kedah when Crawfurd arrived on the island in 1822.
 Crawfurd arrived in Bangkok in 1822.
 There was no English translators in Siamese court so the British messages were translated into Portuguese then into Malay and into Thai.
 Crawfurd proposed tariff reduction.
 Phraya Phrakhlang (Dit Bunnag) asked to acquire firearms for Siam.
 Crawfurd, however, said that the British would sell firearms on conditions that Siam "were at peace with the friends and neighbours of the British nation", indirectly referring to Burma.
 Siamese court, whose main concern in dealings with Western powers was to purchase firearms to be used in Burmese Wars, were dissatisfied.
 The final straw came when Crawfurd delivered the personal letter of the Kedah sultan to King Rama II, complaining Nakhon Noi as the source of his discontents.
 The negotiations were effectively soured.
 Crawfurd eventually departed for Saigon later that year.